loisglld/MacroScraper/README.md

 ## License

-MacroScrapper is licensed under the [Apashe 2.0 License](
+MacroScrapper is licensed under the [Apashe 2.0 License].